“A teacher affects eternity; he can never tell where his influence stops.” – Henry Adams

 Head of School

 My name is Ann Phillips and I was trained in the Montessori Method at the Seton Montessori Institute in Hinsdale, Illinois.
 I began teaching in 1998 at Highland Park Montessori School where I completed my practicum training and then held a lead teacher position.
 After moving to Libertyville with my family, I founded Village Green Montessori in 2002.
 The school was named after my childhood street where I grew up the youngest of 6 children in a wonderful neighborhood.
 My respect of the Montessori method of teaching grew as I witnessed an atmosphere where younger and older children work together forming community much like a family or neighborhood.
-Developing respect, compassion, self esteem, grace, courtesy, and kindness are goals of Village Green Montessori.
-VGM was created to provide a comfortable environment where children can come joyfully and grow at their own pace to their fullest potential.
+Developing respect, compassion, self-esteem, grace, courtesy, and kindness are goals of Village Green Montessori.
+VGM was created to provide a comfortable environment where children come joyfully and can grow at their own pace to their fullest potential.
+I have the great privilege of working with an amazing group of loving teachers who are dedicated and enthusiastic making VGM a great place to be a kid!
 I live in Libertyville with my husband Don and Labrador Morgan.
-My daughter Lauren 25, recently began her Doctorate Degree at the University of Nebraska in Applied Behavioral Analysis.
-My son Sean, 23, just completed his Business degree majoring in Finance & Accounting at Drake University and began working at Gemler Financial in Des Moines.
+My daughter Lauren, 26 is working toward her Doctorate Degree at the University of Nebraska Medical Center in Applied Behavioral Analysis.
+My son Sean, 24, works in Des Moines at Gremler Financial, an independent wealth management company.
 I enjoy photography, yoga, movies, reading, and writing.
 I love spending time with family and friends and hope to make everyone feel like a part of the VGM Family.
-Village Green Montessori is a member of the American Montessori Society, and the Illinois Association of Montessori schools.
+Village Green Montessori is a member of the American Montessori Society, and the Illinois Association of Montessori Schools.
 VGM is a not-for-profit corporation.
 Welcome To Our School.

 Nicole Shemroske, Assistant Director

 Head Directress Green Room